Chief Antonga Black Hawk's Grave Robbed 1919

-Just 49 years had passed since Black Hawk had been laid to rest in 1870 at Spring Lake, Utah, when members of the Mormon Church looted of his grave in 1919.
-Accompanying the article is a photo of William E. Croft standing in the open grave, grinning ear to ear, while holding the skull of Black Hawk.
-While the living descendants of Black Hawk were outraged and heartbroken, their voices fell on deaf ears.
+Just 49 years had passed since Antonga Black Hawk had been laid to rest in 1870 at Spring Lake, Utah, when members of the LDS Mormon Church robbed the contents of his grave in 1919.
+Accompanying the article is a photo of William E. Croft standing in the open grave, grinning ear to ear, while holding the skull of Antonga Black Hawk.
+While the living descendants of Antonga were outraged and heartbroken, their voices fell on deaf ears.
 Seemingly without conscience or remorse church leaders without a lick of civility made no apologies, in spite of a federal law passed in 1906 called the Graves Protection Act.
-Descendents of Black Hawk had no real legal recourse until the enactment of the National American Graves Protection Reparation Act, or NAGPRA, passed in 1994.
+Descendents of Antonga had no real legal recourse until the enactment of the National American Graves Protection Reparation Act, or NAGPRA, passed in 1994.
 (Source Marriott Library Special Collections Brigham Young University)

 Black Hawk's remains were again reburied in the year 1996.
 It took an act of Congress, the help of National Forest Service archeologist Charmian Thompson, and the humanitarian efforts of a Boy Scout Shane Armstrong to find and rebury the remains of Timpanogos leader Black Hawk at Spring Lake, the place of his birth.
 Shane Armstrong, he told me in an interview that he felt it in his heart he should find Black Hawk's remains, at the age of 14.
 Inspired at the age of 14, Shane on his own makes contact with Thompson.
-Together they locate the lost remains of Black Hawk in a basement storage room, in a box, on Brigham Young University campus.
+Together they locate the lost remains of Antonga Black Hawk in a basement storage room, in a box, on Brigham Young University campus.
+Shane Armstrong received the prestigious Indigenous Day Award.
 (See EXAMINATION OF CHIEF BLACK HAWKS PHYSICAL REMAINS by NAGPRA)

 Burial arrangements, coffin, and headstone were donated by citizens of Spring Lake, many who's ancestors fought against Black Hawk during the war.
 Ironically the grave site is on property owned by the Church of Jesus Christ of Latter-day Saints - the Mormons.